About me and my research

 Very Short version

 Roman Klinger is professor at the University of Bamberg.
-His goal is to enable computers to understand language both regarding factual and non-factual information.
+His goal is to enable computers to understand language both regarding propositional and non-propositional information.
 The methods that he and his team develop help to automatically understanding biomedical scientific text and social media, literature, or news paper articles.

 Short version